DataPrep Orchestrator

 icon: DATAPREP_ICON

-If all files present in the input storage location are to be selected by dataops-dataprep-orchestrator, the value of the variable DATAPREP_FILE_FORMAT
+If all files present in the input storage location are to be selected by the DataPrep orchestrator, the variable DATAPREP_FILE_FORMAT

 must be set to all